getporter/porter/CONTRIBUTING.md

 1. Clone this repository with `git clone https://github.com/getporter/porter.git ~/go/src/get.porter.sh/porter`.
 1. Run `make build install` from within the newly cloned repository.

 If you are planning on contributing back to the project, you'll need to [fork](https://guides.github.com/activities/forking/) and clone your fork.
 If you want to build porter from scratch, you can follow the process above and clone directly from the project.

 You now have canary builds of porter and all the mixins installed.

 ## Makefile explained

+🚧 We are in the process of transitioning from make to [mage](https://magefile.org).

+### Mage Targets

+Below are the targets that have been migrated to mage.
+Our new contributor tutorial explains how to [install mage](/contribute/tutorial/#install-mage).

+Mage targets are not case-sensitive, but in our docs we use camel case to make it easier to read.
+You can run either `mage TestE2E` or `mage teste2e` for example.

+* **TestE2E** runs a small suite of end-to-end tests using the Porter CLI.

+### Make Targets

-Here are the most common Makefile tasks
+Below are the most common developer tasks.
+Run a target with `make TARGET`, e.g.
+`make build`.

 * `build` builds all binaries, porter and internal mixins.
 * `build-porter-client` just builds the porter client for your operating system.